 - Royal Estates in Anglo-Saxon Wessex: Land, Politics and Family Strategies, British Archaeological Reports British Series 439 (Oxford: Archaeopress, 2007)

 - ‘Sous la lumière d’Alfred le Grand ou dans l’obscurité des Vikings?
 Quelques problèmes et possibilités dans la périodisation de l’histoire anglaise “pre-Conquest”’, in J.-F. Dunyach (ed.)
 Les âges de Britannia.
-Repenser l'histoire des mondes britanniques (Moyen Âge-XXIe siècle) (Rennes: Presses Universitaires de Rennes, forthcoming, 2015)
+Repenser l'histoire des mondes britanniques (Moyen Âge-XXIe siècle) (Rennes: Presses Universitaires de Rennes, 2015), pp. 33-54

 - ‘Campagnes et stratégies des armées anglo-saxonnes pendant l'époque viking’, Médiévales 63 (autumn 2012), 123–44 (Translation, with modifications, of Chapter 5 of Alfred's Wars)